-Notes: From Appendix 2 - Includes Bennerley proposed allocation for strategic warehousing (61 ha deducted from Broxtowe's total estimated supply).
+Notes: From Appendix 2 - Includes Bennerley allocation for strategic warehousing (61 ha deducted from Broxtowe's total estimated supply).
 59 ha deducted from Rushcliffe's employment land supply including: Land South of Clifton (11.5 ha).
 RAF Newton (4.1 ha), North of Bingham (7.1 ha) and Ratcliffe on Soar Power Station (36.4 ha).
 In Nottingham 3.5 ha was deducted to reflect planning permission for a warehouse at Blenheim Lane, Firth Way.

-6.2 The tables below show the planned requirements (from Tables 4 and 5 above) and allows comparison with the estimated employment land supply for each Council and across the HMA as at March 31st, 2023, adjusted to discount strategic distribution.
+The tables below show the planned requirements (from Tables 4 and 5 above) and allows comparison with the estimated employment land supply for each Council as at March 31st, 2023, adjusted to discount strategic distribution.
 This is shown separately for industrial/warehousing and for office in Tables 6B and 7 below.

-Table 6 B General Industrial and warehousing planned requirements and supply 2023 - 2041
+Table 6 B Industrial and warehousing planned requirements and supply 2023 - 2041 (ha)

-Industrial / warehousing Broxtowe Gedling Nottingham Rushcliffe Plan Area
+Industrial / warehousing Broxtowe Nottingham Rushcliffe Plan Area

-Need Hectares 16.00 17.00 63.00 17.00 113.00

-Supply rounded 6.00 18 21.50 128 173.5
+Requirement 16.0 63.0 17.0 96.0

+Hectares

+Supply 6.0 21.5 128.0 155.5

+rounded

-Surplus/minus -10 1 -41.5 111 60.5
+Surplus/minus -10.0 -41.5 111.0 59.5

-Provision 6.00 18 21.50 128 173.5
+Provision 6.0 21.5 128.0 155.5

-Table 7: Office planned requirements and supply 2023 - 2041 sq. m.
+Table 7: Office planned requirements and supply 2023 - 2041 (sq. m.)

-Office Broxtowe Gedling Nottingham Rushcliffe Plan Area Need square metres 43,000 17,000 171,500 47,500 279,000 Supply 21,300 8,000 194,460 67,669 292,429 Supply rounded 21,000 8,000 194,000 68,000 292,000 Surplus/minus -22,000 -9,000 22,500 20,500 12,000 Provision rounded to nearest 1000 sq. m 21,000 8,000 194,000 68,000 291,000
+Office Broxtowe Nottingham Rushcliffe Plan Area

+Requirement 43,000 171,500 47,500 262,000

+square metres

+Supply 21,300 194,460 67,669 283,429

+Supply 21,000 194,000 68,000 283,000

+rounded

+Surplus/minus -22,000 22,500 20,500 21,000

+Provision rounded to nearest 500 sq. m.
+21,000 194,000 68,000 283,000

-- 6.3 In terms of industrial/warehousing supply there is a surplus of potential employment land across the Plan Area of approximately 60 ha.
+- 6.3 In terms of industrial/warehousing supply there is a surplus of potential employment land across the Plan area of approximately 60 ha.
 The allocations include a substantial amount of land identified at Ratcliffe on Soar Power Station.
 This is a large site of approximately 265 ha gross (approximately 128.1 ha net).
 This coal-fired power station, which opened in 1968, has a long history of power generation being part of the Trent Valley Power Stations network or "Megavolt Valley" and a major employer in the area.
-As one of the last remaining coal-fired power stations it is due to close in 2024 with the loss of a significant number of jobs.
+As one of the last remaining coal-fired power stations it closed in 2024 with the loss of a significant number of jobs.
 Current uses on-site in addition to the power station include the Uniper Technology Centre, which carries out research on power generation.
-Planning permission has also recently been granted for an energy from waste incinerator called the East Midlands Energy Re-Generation (EMERGE) Centre -which is designed to burn almost 500,000 tonnes of waste a year, reduce landfill and generate enough energy to power 90,000 homes and to create around fifty jobs. - 6.4 Rushcliffe Borough have adopted a Local Development Order (LDO) for the site to streamline the planning process and to specify the types of uses in clearly defined areas which would be permitted.
-An LDO has a similar status of a site gaining Outline Planning Permission.
-The LDO provides examples of potential business that could locate on-site, for example: industrial, manufacturing, low carbon and green energy generation, energy storage, advanced manufacturing, logistics, research and training facilities and the areas of the site where these uses could potentially be located Although the site is not presently categorised as falling within traditional B class uses it is a significant employment site in its own right with a number of employment activities on-site continuing.
+Planning permission has also recently been granted for an energy from waste incinerator called the East Midlands Energy Re-Generation (EMERGE) Centre - which is designed to burn almost 500,000 tonnes of waste a year, reduce landfill and generate enough energy to power 90,000 homes and to create around fifty jobs. - 6.4 Rushcliffe Borough have adopted a Local Development Order (LDO) for the site to streamline the planning process and to specify the types of uses in clearly defined areas which would be permitted.
+An LDO has a similar status to a site gaining Outline Planning Permission.
+The LDO provides examples of potential businesses that could locate on-site, for example: industrial, manufacturing, low carbon and green energy generation, energy storage, advanced manufacturing, logistics, research and training facilities and the areas of the site where these uses could potentially be located.
+Although the site is not presently categorised as falling within traditional B class uses it is a significant employment site in its own right with a number of employment activities on-site continuing.
 In this context, it is not considered that the site represents entirely new employment land supply, as a large element would in effect be a redevelopment opportunity.